turingschool/backend-curriculum-site/module2/lessons/many_to_many.md

 **Note**: Don't confuse **join table** with a sql joins operation.
 They are two different things.

-### Independent Practice - Photographs and Albums
+### Independent Practice

-Diagram the DB tables you would need to create a many-to-many relationship between Photographs and Albums.
+Diagram the DB tables you would need to create a many-to-many relationship between two tables that you think up on your own.
 Include some example data in your tables.
+If you can't come up with an example on your own, use Photographs and Albums.

 # Many-to-Many Relationships in Rails